openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `response_mode`:
 : OPTIONAL.
 Defined in [@!OAuth.Responses].
 This parameter is used (through the new Response Mode `direct_post`) to ask the Wallet to send the response to the Verifier via an HTTPS connection (see (#response_mode_post) for more details).
 It is also used to request signing and encrypting (see (#jarm) for more details).
 If the parameter is not present, the default value is `fragment`.

+`client_id`:
+: REQUIRED.
+Defined in [@!RFC6749].
+This specification defines additional requirements to enable the use of Client Identifier Schemes as described in (#client_metadata_management).

 ## Examples